Buck: A Memoir

-Buck is a memoir by MK Asante, published by Random House/Spiegel & Grau.
-Buck tells the story of MK's youth growing up in Philadelphia from the perspective of MK as a teenager.
+Buck is a memoir by M. K. Asante, published by Random House/Spiegel & Grau.
+Buck tells the story of Asante's youth growing up in Philadelphia from the perspective of Asante as a teenager.
 Buck illustrates Asante's struggles with the disintegration of his family and the city's urban decay.
 Buck is often described as inspirational because it details Asante's discovery of his talent for writing at 16 and his decision to pursue it as a career.
 The paperback edition of Buck made The Washington Post Bestseller List in 2014 and 2015.

 Critical reception

 Buck was selected as a Barnes & Noble Discover Great New Writers pick.
 It was also a Los Angeles Times Summer pick and received starred reviews from both Publishers Weekly and Booklist.
 Buck was nominated for an NAACP Image Award for Outstanding Literary Work.
 Buck is an Alex Award nominee and a recipient of the In The Margins Book Award.